Part Art, Part Science

 In 1993 Bill Harrison produced the first wine under his own label.
 Wm Harrison Vineyard and Winery carefully crafts classic wines that would make his forefathers proud.

 Bill Harrison grew up at his grandfather’s winery in California’s San Joaquin Valley.
 After earning a Bachelors degree at the University of Santa Clara, and an MBA at U.C.
 Berkeley, he served for two years as an Armor Officer in the First Infantry Division.

-The owner of the winery is William Harrison.
-"Bill" Harrison has personally worked on each of the 18 vintages of the William Harrison wines.
-No stranger to winemaking, he has worked with wine daily since the 1960's when he began working for the California Wine Association (CWA), a company owned by his grandfather and his grandfather's sons.
-"Winemaking is part artistry, part science," Bill says, "As luck would have it, I found a unique vineyard location in the Napa Valley which produces very good fruit, and makes very good wines."
+No stranger to winemaking, Bill began working in the 1960s for the California Wine Association (CWA), a company owned by his grandfather and uncles.
+“Winemaking is part artistry, part science,” Bill says, “As luck would have it, I found a unique vineyard location in the Napa Valley which produces very good fruit, and makes very good wines.”